Aakash-kaushik/elab_report_downloader/README.md

 - [Chromedriver](https://chromedriver.chromium.org/downloads) accordng to chrome version.

 ## Things to set before use
-- email_value
+- email_value.
-- pwd_value
+- pwd_value.
-- download_path
+- download_path: default download path that chrome uses, not the one that you want.
-- deafult profile on line 27
+- deafult profile on line 27.
-- chromedriver path in webdriver.Chrome in arg executable_path
+- chromedriver path in webdriver.Chrome in arg executable_path.